git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 * Master VU Meter: Enable if the controller support the protocol extensions for VU values of the master fader.

 ### Extender Setup

 Select the type of the MCU compatible controller.
 The number of slots depends on which extension is chosen.
 Select *Main* for the main device, this enables the master fader as well as all additional commands like transport control.
 Select *Extender* if the device is an extender which uses the same MCU protocol as the main device.
 Select *MCU Extender* if the extender uses the original Mackie MCU extender protocol.
 It is possible to select multiple main devices.
 Changing these settings requires a restart of the extension.

 ### Segment Display

 * Display time or beats: If a segment display is present, selects to display time or beats (measures) of the play position.
 * Display tempo or ticks: Select what to display with the last 3 digits

 ### Tracks

 * Include FX and master tracks in track bank: If enabled, all tracks are included in the track bank.
 Handy if the controller misses a master track or has no button to toggle between track banks.
 * Pin FX tracks to last device: If enabled the FX track bank is created with a page of 8 fx tracks and is always displayed on the last (right most) controller.
 The page size of the instrument/audio track bank is reduced accordingly.
+* Track navigation: If *flat* is selected all tracks are shown at once.
+Otherwise if *hierarchical* is selected only folders are shown.
+Press the select button of the track again to enter a group/folder.
+Long press the select button of any track to leave the group/folder.

 ### Assignable buttons